innoq/ml-ops.org/content/phase-zero.md

 In total, the Machine Learning Canvas is structured as ten compound blocks, such as *Value Proposition, Data Sources, ML Task, Features (Engineering), Offline Evaluation, Decisions, Making Predictions, Collecting Data, Building Models,* and  *Live Evaluation and Monitoring*.
 Each of those blocks is focused on one aspect of the future ML application:

 ### Value Proposition
-This is one of the crucial blocks in the whole canvas.
+This is the crucial blocks in the whole canvas.
 Here we should answer three important questions:

 1. *What* is the problem?
 What objective are we serving?
 What are we trying to do for the end-user?
 2. *Why* is it important?